Help#

 What if I already have CUDA set up on my system?#

-You can use the system CUDA installation by simply using the pip package installation method.
+You can use the system CUDA installation by simply using the installation method.

 Note that you will need to use a version compatible with TensorFlow 2.6+ (CUDA Toolkit v11.3 and cuDNN v8.2).